frederickszk/LRNet/calibrator/README.md

 ### Example

 For easier to understand the process, we provide an example in `./example/` folder.
 This video comes from DF(c23), and the corresponding landmark results are detected by [[OpenFace](https://github.com/TadasBaltrusaitis/OpenFace)] toolkit.
-We can achieve a success API by:
+We can achieve a successful API call by:

 ```python
 from LC import calibrator, readin_csv